CrisperDarkling/Dr_Jordan_Peterson/README.md

 ## Prerequisites

-Here is a list of software one needed to build this website:
+Here is a list of software required to build this website:
 Django==1.11.7
 Pillow==4.3.0
 boto==2.48.0